SafeTrans: LLM-assisted Transpilation from C to Rust: SafeTrans Overview

 \subsection{Runtime Testing and Validation}

 Successfully compiled Rust programs proceed to the runtime testing and validation phase, which executes the program with various test cases and validates the output against the expected results.
 We consider a C program as successfully translated if the generated Rust program passes all test cases.
-Erroneous outcomes of this dynamic analysis phase include \runtimeError{}, \infiniteLoop{}, and \testCaseError{}.
+Erroneous outcomes of this dynamic analysis phase include \textit{Runtime Error}, \textit{Infinite Loop}, and \textit{Test Case Error}.
 Our unit tests are based on the test cases available in the CodeNet data set used in our evaluation.
 If the translated Rust program fails to run properly or does not pass the test cases, it undergoes another round of iterative repair, this time with prompts tailored to the specific type of runtime error encountered.

-First, we identify the type of failure, and based on the error type, we construct a dynamic prompt that incorporates the corresponding error feedback, as illustrated in \figref{fig:dynamic_repair_prompt_template}.
-We follow a structure similar to the compilation error repair prompts, but this phase handles multiple error types at the same time.
-While trying to repair the Rust program, it is possible for the LLM to introduce new compilation errors, which will lead to failed validation and the program will need to be repaired again.
-However, only basic repair will be used to repair intermediate compilation errors.

 In this phase, SafeTrans iteratively repairs the program until it passes all test cases or exceeds the maximum number of repair attempts (set to five in our tests).
 In each iteration, SafeTrans performs both compilation and runtime test checks, and if the validation fails, it queries the LLM with an appropriately updated (dynamically generated) prompt.